-Elon Musk request to reinstate his $56 billion Tesla pay package is again rejected by judge
+Elon Musk request to reinstate his $56 billion Tesla pay package is rejected by judge

 Elon Musk's efforts to get his massive $56 billion 2018 Tesla pay package reinstated was rejected by a Delaware judge on Monday.